 If the QMC Coordination Request IE is contained in the S-NODE MODIFICATION REQUIRED message, the M-NG-RAN node may use it to determine how to configure the management-based QoE measurements and reporting, as specified in TS 37.340 [8], and shall, if supported, include the QMC Coordination Response IE in the S-NODE MODIFICATION CONFIRM message.

+If the LTM Notification IE is contained in the S-NODE MODIFICATION REQUIRED message, the M-NG-RAN node shall, if supported, use it for the purpose of LTM.

 Interaction with the M-NG-RAN node initiated S-NG-RAN node Modification Preparation procedure: